Published on October 16th, 2018 | by Start Fitness0

 Bright Ideas For Running In The Dark

-With busy schedules and darker nights drawing in, sometimes the only option is to run at the end of the day.
+With darker nights well and truly upon us, sometimes the only option is to run at the end of the day.
 It can be a great way to clear your head and some runners actually prefer running in the dark as it can allow you to focus.

 Night-time running can be a little riskier than running during the day.
 There are a few things you need to do to ensure you’re safe.
 With that in mind, our Start Fitness experts have five tips for running in the dark!